pachterlab/seqspec/docs/SEQSPEC_TOOL.md

 The `seqspec` specification is detailed in [here](SEQSPEC_FILE.md).
 Please review it before using and developing `seqspec` files; knowing the structure will help in understanding how to effectively use `seqspec`.
 :::

-`seqspec` consists of 13 subcommands:
+`seqspec` consists of the following subcommands:

 ```
 usage: seqspec [-h] <CMD> ...